libmir/blog/_posts/2016-08-19-intro-to-random-sampling.md

 -----------------

-Calculating the probability density function is often expensive, thus defining a lower bound that can evaluated much faster yields a performance boost.
+Calculating the probability density function is often expensive, thus defining a lower bound that can be evaluated much faster yields a performance boost.
 This lower bound is called $s(x)$ which is majorized by $f(x)$, i.e. $s(x) \leq f(x) \forall x \in [l, r]$.
 For example, the squeeze function in is $1 - |1 - 2x / \pi |$.
 If $x$ is below the